This article was updated on 6 August 2020.

 4. Thou Shalt not be a guarantor

 Did you know that being a guarantor for someone else’s loan can actually lead to a loan rejection for yourself?
-Many years back, I had this case where a couple were planning to buy a house because they are getting married 6 months later.
-They told me that all their instalments were promptly paid and they do not have any outstanding debts.
+Many years back, I had this case where a couple were planning to buy a house together via a joint loan because they are getting married 6 months later.
+They told me that all their monthly instalments were promptly paid and they do not have any outstanding debts.

 However, their home loan was actually rejected by the bank because the lady stood as a guarantor for her brother’s hire purchase loan.
 Because her brother’s car had been repossessed by the bank, this affected the outcome of her home loan approval.